iamDayoDev/terraform-aws-ec2-finbloom-app/README.md

 3. **Database**
    - **PostgreSQL** hosted in a **private subnet**.
-   - Accessible only by the backend via a **bastion host** for secure administration.
+   - Accessible only by the backend for secure administration.

 ## Networking & Security